easyCZ/SLIP-A-2015/report/hayden.md

 #### Evaluation

-The requirement to use a conductive gel is disappointing, and makes putting the vest on difficult (as care must be taken to avoid spreading the gel off the electrodes).
+The requirement to use a conductive gel is disappointing and makes putting the vest on difficult (as care must be taken to avoid spreading the gel off the electrodes).
 While not particularly uncomfortable, the design would be significantly improved if this requirement could be removed.
 Given the amount